 Running Room – avoid redesigning navigation when new content / features are added.

 Why this matters: a website is never truly finished.
 Websites that regularly add new content are prioritized in SERPs.
+This is sometimes called "website freshness".
+This is important to Google and search engines, but also shows your customers that you're keeping up with your website.

 Interaction UX Design